antoinesylvia/Texas_Heat_Raceway/Z/race_flow.md

 The system integrates multiple sensor gates, live weather data, and advanced physics calculations to deliver motorsport-quality telemetry for toy car racing.

 Built on a distributed **Raspberry Pi network** with a central **SQLite database**, it supports real-time monitoring, historical data visualization, and AI-based analysis such as car recognition, race prediction, and performance correlation.
 The modern **Web UI** provides live telemetry dashboards, race replays, and post-race analytics comparable to professional motorsport systems.

----

-# 🤖 AI and Machine Learning Integration

-The system extends beyond traditional telemetry through integrated AI and machine learning for intelligent data analysis and automation.
-Using **computer vision**, **statistical modeling**, and **anomaly detection**, the system can:

-- Visually identify cars (**Hot Wheels iD 2.0**)
-- Detect sensor or timing irregularities in real time
-- Analyze performance trends across different track and environmental conditions

-Python-based ML modules on the central server use frameworks such as **scikit-learn**, **PyTorch**, and **TensorFlow Lite** to process telemetry from all gates.
-These models correlate environmental factors, car design, and race outcomes, transforming the track into an **AI-assisted motorsport lab** that learns and improves with every race.
+Working to add a machine learning component, see information below.

 ---